appvia/tako/README.md

 It understands your Docker Compose app stacks, inferring config parameters and reconciling any updates.
 Then, prepares them for deployment in (multiple) target environments.

-All generated config is valid, secure and [easily adjustable](docs/reference/config-params.md) out of the box.
+All generated config is valid, secure and [easily adjustable][config] out of the box.

 ## Features

 * **Simplicity** - _Kev_ builds on top of the [Docker Compose](https://docs.docker.com/compose/compose-file/) specification.
-There is nothing else to learn, and the vastness of Kubernetes is reduced to a limited set of easy to follow configuration parameters.
+There is nothing else to learn, and the vastness of Kubernetes is reduced to a limited set of easy to follow [configuration parameters][config].

 * **Multi-environment deployments** - Parameterisation is enabled with the same configuration primitives you're already familiar with.
 Each defined environment gets its own docker-compose override file, which is there to control the behaviour of your application in Kubernetes in a simple and consistent way.